Purplewells/GrowRight/README.md

-# 📄 Business Proposal: Fertiliser & Input Calculator USSD Platform
+# 📄 Fertiliser & Input Calculator USSD Platform Specification

-## 🏷️ Project Name
+## Project Name
    **GrowRight – USSD Fertiliser and Seed Recommendation Platform**

-## 🧩 Executive Summary
+## Executive Summary

 GrowRight Assist is an inclusive, mobile-first platform that empowers smallholder farmers by delivering fertiliser and seed input recommendations through an intuitive USSD interface.
 Farmers enter their land size and crop type, and instantly receive SMS-based guidance on the optimal quantity of inputs required, application timing, and nearby agro-suppliers.